irlandakelly/mlops-bootcamp-individual-capstone-project/README.md

 The script returns the preprocessed features `X` and targets `y`.

+## Description of `run_eda.py`
+The `run_eda.py` script is responsible for performing exploratory data analysis (EDA) on the provided dataset.
+It includes the following functions:

+run_eda: This function executes a series of EDA tasks on the provided DataFrame.
+It first cleans the data by exploring outliers and identifying null values.
+Then, it explores the data by generating histograms, exploring outliers again, and analyzing correlations.
+Finally, it visualizes the data by creating scatterplots, kernel density estimation (KDE) plots, and cumulative distribution function (CDF) plots.

+main: The `main` function serves as the entry point for the script.
+It loads the dataset using the `load_dataset` function from the ingestion module.
+It combines the features and target labels into a single DataFrame and calls the `run_eda` function to perform EDA on the dataset.

+The script is designed to be executed as a standalone program.
+When run, it loads the dataset, conducts exploratory analysis, and visualizes the findings.

 ## Description of `train.py`

 The `train.py` script is responsible for training and evaluating a RandomForestClassifier model on the maternal health risk dataset.
 It includes the following functions: